Schema Freezing

 - Export metadata: Timestamp and version information

-Think of it like package-lock.json for your database schema - you know exactly what structure shipped with each version.
+package-lock.json for your database schema - you know exactly what structure shipped with each version.

 Why Freeze Schemas?